metalcarratt/ministry/ls/Leviticus/msg28.md

 - washed by moses with water (washed by Christ with the Spirit)
 - aaron dressed with the high priest garments (Christ adorned with the excellent divine and human attributes)
 - aaron's sons dressed with the priestly garments (Christ dressing us with His divine attributes to be expressed through our human virtues). to serve God as a priests, going out to people, we need the proper expression. not only Christ adorns us, sometimes we adorn one another to serve properly as priests.
+- anointing the tabernacle, the altar and the laver (our service as priests is in, for and as the church; the cross is the place where Christ became all the offerings as our provision; the laver is where we are washed of the Spirit; by anointing these three we are sanctified to be priests)
+> one day, perhaps recently, you prayed, "Lord, I give myself to You absolutely."
+As long as you have prayed such a prayer, you have consecrated yourself to the Lord.
+God has accepted your consecration and has ordained you, filling your empty hands with Christ.